-Pierce Conservation District combines the knowledge and commitment of interested citizens with the technical expertise and resources of staff by providing opportunities for local communities and residents to learn more about the health of our streams and lakes.
+Pierce Conservation District combines the knowledge and commitment of interested community members with the technical expertise and resources of staff by providing opportunities for local communities and residents to learn more about the health of our streams and lakes.

 Getting involved through these programs is an easy way to learn about protecting the health of our waters.
 Visit the pages below for more information on how to become involved.

 Find out what it takes to be a stream monitor and what the requirements are.
 Stream health is critical to our way of life here in the Pacific Northwest.
-By having citizen monitors gathering data on our streams we provide a good first line of defense in identifying problem areas.
+By having community monitors gathering data on our streams, we provide a good first line of defense in identifying problem areas.